Pullbacks occur all the time in Forex. Ultimately, price could be ascending, descending, or moving sideways. But the pullback is always there.

-Trendlines in forex are impossible without pullbacks.
+Trendlines in Forex are impossible without pullbacks.
 A trendline forms when price hits a line three times or more.
 You may connect two points on your chart, but you couldn't say they form a trendline until the market pulls back to touch the line once again.
 Only then can you call it a trendline.
-If this confuses you, this article on how to recognize trendlines in forex would be helpful.
+If this confuses you, this article on how to recognize trendlines in Forex will be helpful.

 Take a look at the descending trendline in the image below to see how price keeps pulling back to the trendline.

 There is a disadvantage to waiting for pullbacks on major trends, however.
 The disadvantage is that these pullbacks may take a long time to validate.
 And in the time it takes for a pullback to occur, a trader may have missed a lot of trading opportunities.

 Indicators are also useful methods of spotting pullbacks on the Forex charts, especially if the indicators are reliable.
 These three indicators are great for trading pullbacks in Forex.